Altova FlowForce Server 2025 Advanced Edition

 3.In the Parameters | Command field, type dir.
 This command is used on various operating systems to list the contents of a directory.

 4.The next step is to specify the working directory, whose contents will be listed.
-Click the plus icon so that the text field appears.
+Click the plus icon next to the Working Directory parameter.
+This will cause a text field to appear.
 In our example, the working directory is C:\Test\FlowForceServer\ExampleFiles.

-5.To be able to use the result produced by this execution step, we need to assign the step's result to a value of the generic type result.
+5.To be able to use the result produced by this execution step, we need to assign the step's result to a value of type result.
 In our example, the name of the value is list.
 You can select any convenient name for the step's result.
-For details about execution results, see Execution Result.
+For details about step results, see Step Result.

 Step 3: Add an execution step that saves the directory listing to a file